Police

 civil actions / applications

-Cecily frequently appears in cases involving allegations of assault/battery, unlawful stop and search, racial and sexual discrimination, false imprisonment, trespass to the person and to property, malicious prosecution, misfeasance in public office, negligence, and breaches alleged under the Human Rights Act 1998 (especially Articles 2, 3, 4, 5, 8, 9, 10, 11 and 14 ECHR).
-She has a growing practice in data protection and information law.
+Cecily appears in cases involving allegations of assault/battery, unlawful stop and search, racial and sexual discrimination, false imprisonment, trespass to the person and to property, malicious prosecution, misfeasance in public office, negligence, and breaches under the Human Rights Act 1998 (especially Articles 2, 3, 4, 5, 8, 9, 10, 11 and 14 ECHR).
+Many of her cases are high-profile and attract media attention.
+She is currently instructed in a number of public order actions involving the arrests of members of protest groups.

 misconduct

-Cecily has acted in a wide range of misconduct cases, “fast track” hearings, appeals and related judicial review challenges.
-She has a track record of presenting cases to their successful conclusion, and is adept at drafting charges, responding to procedural challenges, and navigating the conduct and performance regimes.
-Cecily frequently advises on complaints, recordable conduct matters and referrals to the IOPC.
+Cecily appears in a wide range of misconduct cases, “fast track” hearings, appeals and related judicial review challenges, often against senior juniors and silks.
+She has a successful track record of presenting complex and sensitive cases.
+Cecily frequently advises on complaints, recordable conduct matters and referrals to the Independent Office for Police Conduct.

 INQUESTS & INQUIRIES

-Cecily regularly appears on behalf of police forces in Article 2 and jury inquests.
-She has been junior counsel to Surrey Police in the fresh inquests ordered into the deaths of recruits at Deepcut Army Barracks between 1995 and 2002.
+Cecily represents police forces in Article 2, judge-led and jury inquests.
+She was junior counsel to Surrey Police in the fresh inquests ordered into the deaths of recruits at Deepcut Army Barracks between 1995 and 2002.
 Other notable cases have involved firearms, restraint, emergency response and psychiatric patients.

 OPERATIONAL ADVICE